 What has been discovered more recently is that what we used to see as "fight-or-flight" (two responses) is now seen as a five-step response: Alert, Flight, Fight, Freeze (Possum), Acceptance.

 It has been observed that when conscious beings decide that death is indeed imminent, there is a peaceful state that the being moves into where there is no longer any fear, or desire to flee or fight, or even much awareness of pain.
 Natural brain opiates are released into the system.
-All of that chaos of fight-flight-freeze is replaced by a sense of OK-ness and acceptance.
+All of that overload chaos of fight-flight-freeze is replaced by a sense of OK-ness and acceptance.

 What does all of this have to do with mental illness?
 Let's look at the distortions that occur before acceptance.
 And the neuro-chemicals flooding the senses.
 Adrenaline is known to cause extreme distortions and exaggerations of perception.

-Is it not possible that when people experience prolonged exposure to adrenaline and other stress neurotransmitters, that the ability to interpret perception becomes so skewed that a normal internalized 'voice' of normal mind-chatter is perceived as a 'real' external voice?
+Is it not possible that when people experience prolonged exposure to adrenaline and other stress neurotransmitters, the ability to interpret perception becomes so skewed that a normal internalized 'voice' of normal mind-chatter is perceived as a 'real' external voice?
 Coming from outside the mind/body of the perceiver?

 We are familiar with the experience of dissociation that can accompany trauma: "as if it were happening to someone else" is commonly expressed.
-We easily accept these distortions as being normal following an acute trauma.
+We easily accept these distortions as being normal following acute trauma.

 Why would it be so far-fetched to understand these distortions of perception (time, auditory, visual, even the ability to filter and prioritize) as a result of prolonged lower-level trauma, often undetected, because the ability to discern on the part of the sufferer is so skewed that he or she does not realize that there is trauma occurring.

 This happens frequently in child abuse victims.
 As Claudia Black, the earliest writer on the concept of the codependency that follows childhood abuse, said so eloquently: "we had to guess at what normal was."
 "We had to guess at what normal was."
 Why?
-Because if you grow up in a war zone, for instance, the that has allowed species to survive becomes the veil that protects the organism from over-stimulation to the point of inability to function.
+Because if you grow up in a war zone, for instance, the adaptability that has allowed species to survive becomes the veil that protects the organism from over-stimulation to the point of inability to function.

 These states or phenomena are also reported by war veterans who suffer from PTSD (PTSR).
 Flashbacks seem real while they occur but then they pass and the PTSD sufferer has a moment to realize that his perception was off and he was able to gain his ability to know the difference between what was created in the mind and what is external.